putitsimply/christian-bible-explained/ruth.md

 * The story pays attention to people who are vulnerable (widows, migrants, the poor).
 * Ruth becomes connected to King David’s family line, which later matters in Christian tradition.

+Ruth also highlights “everyday justice.”
+It shows how laws and customs (like leaving grain for the poor) can make survival possible for people with very little power.

 [^gl_israel]: Israel can mean the people, land, or a kingdom; Israelites are the people. ([Glossary](glossary.md#israel))

+[^gl_bible]: Christian sacred writings: many books and types of writing. ([Glossary](glossary.md#bible))

 [^gl_god]: The main divine being in Judaism and Christianity. ([Glossary](glossary.md#god))